Justaus3r/Anfu/README.md

 - Cross-platform,works on both windows and linux and probably on Mac too(haven't checked on mac tho).
 - Enhanced Error-handling,save error's in errorlog on Desktop
 - Can also encrypt programs along with other files.
-- Portable ,you can either install anfu or either use a portable version.use anywhere anytime.
+- Portable ,you can either install anfu or either use a portable version.use anytime anywhere.
 - Symmetric encryption.Files are encrypted with high level encryption.
 - Memory checking module for constantly checking system memory and show warnings when system exceeds 85% of memory usage.
 - Change font-type from simple font to fancy font(you need to configure your terminal for showing unicode characters).